yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 But he only finds more evidence that prices move ```randomly```.
 At about the same time, stock market movements was identified as following a ```Brownian motion``` which is described as the random movement of particles in nature, as first identified by the biologist ```Robert Brown``` in the ```1800s```.

 Finally, in ```1970``` the great ```Eugene Fama``` developed the **Efficient Market Hypothesis** which in simple words states that it is impossible to "beat the market" consistently.

+#### 1.1.2 Intuition
+Throughout history, we have seen a great deal of "pessimism" but let's suppose for a second we could really develop a model which could detect the market price.

+#### 1.1.1 The three versions of EMH

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/168441894-6f4ff670-8d48-4c09-b398-1c5418ad6ffa.jpg" width="380" height="290"/>